ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - Protection of gateway keys: It is crucial to protect the cryptographic keys utilized by gateways.
 This includes keys for secure session establishment (TLS1.3) and keys utilized for signing SATP messages.
 Loss of gateway keys may incur financial loss on the part of the gateway-operator.
 Implementation of gateways should consider utilizing tamper-resistant hardware to store and manage the relevant keys for gateways operational functions.

 - Gateway identification: Mechanisms must be utilized to provide unique identifiers to gateway implementations to ensure global uniqueness and reachability.
-Existing identification mechanisms such a X509 certificates [RFC5280] and Verifiable Credentials [VC] may be applied for gateway identification.
+Existing identification mechanisms such a X509 certificates [RFC5280] and Verifiable Credentials [W3CVC] may be applied for gateway identification.

 - Identification of networks: There needs to be mechanism for gateways to declare or disclose the asset networks it current serves.
 Combined with strong gateway identification, this allows remote gateways to quickly locate suitable gateways to peer with for the purposes of asset transfers.